arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/proximity-sensor/content.md

   - cli
 ---

 ## Overview

-In this tutorial you will use the Nicla Vision to detect proximity, made by the Time of Flight (ToF) sensor **VL53L1X**.
+In this tutorial you will use the Nicla Vision to detect proximity, thanks to the Time of Flight (ToF) sensor **VL53L1X**.

 This tutorial contains the sketch to blink the built-in RGB LED and control the speed of its blink by the proximity values.
 This could help for future projects and control the Camera only when something is crossing in front of the board, like a proximity detector.